 Genesis securitization debt-On December 19, 2006, Genesis Funding Limited, or GFL, completed a securitization and issued a single class of AAA-rated G-1 floating rate notes.
 The proceeds of the transaction were used by GFL to finance the acquisition of a portfolio of 41 aircraft.
 Following a number of sales, there are 38 aircraft in the GFL portfolio as of December 31, 2011.
 The primary source of payments on the notes is the lease payments on the aircraft owned by the subsidiaries of GFL.
-The notes have the benefit of a financial guaranty insurance policy issued by Financial Guaranty Insurance Company, or FGIC, which has issued a financial guaranty insurance of the notes and the payment of the outstanding principal balance of the notes on the final maturity date of the notes and, under certain other circumstances, prior thereto.
+The notes have the benefit of a financial guaranty insurance policy issued by Financial Guaranty Insurance Company, or FGIC, which has issued a financial guaranty insurance policy to support the payment of interest when due on the notes and the payment of the outstanding principal balance of the notes on the final maturity date of the notes and, under certain other circumstances, prior thereto.